comp195/senior-project-spring-2022-AI-positioning-system/README.md

 At the end of the project, I will test all the deta and code.
 Then, calculate the correct rate. picture_detabase is use my detabase picture to test it. which include group 1 and group2.

-Special notes: 3/17
-There is currently a problem with the text in the scanner and the text &number extraction.
+Special notes:  3/17 There is currently a problem with the text in the scanner and the text &number extraction.
 My code cannot precise, and location the white block for the text.
-I research about some Scan the picture use Optical Character Recognition (OCR) essay and paper to help me to slive the problem of clarity, but it is not work for now.
-The current progress about find similarity is complete but not test yet.
+I research about some Scan the picture use Optical Character Recognition (OCR) essay and paper to help me to solve the problem of clarity, but it does not work for now.
+The current progress about finding similarities is complete but not tested yet.
 The image database for the first group has been compiled, and there are three similar images.
-And the first image has an print text.
+And the first image has print text.

 Technologies and Software Used: